tomkahn/lockmyphone_public/README.md

 # Getting Lock My Phone to work with [Automate](https://play.google.com/store/apps/details?id=com.llamalab.automate) (and, by extension, [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm))

-Automate is one of my favorite apps because it allows me to control my environment better.
-This actually [does make me happy](https://www.joelonsoftware.com/2000/04/10/controlling-your-environment-makes-you-happy/).
+Automate is one of my favorite apps because it allows me to control my environment better, which [makes me happy](https://www.joelonsoftware.com/2000/04/10/controlling-your-environment-makes-you-happy/).

 ## Overview

-Lock My Phone can interact with Automate in two ways:
+Lock My Phone (LMP) can interact with Automate in three ways:

-1. LMP will notify Automate via broadcast every time the lock status of the phone changes.
+* LMP will notify Automate via broadcast every time the lock status of the phone changes.
-2. Automate can demand a list of all currently enabled *recurring locks* from LMP (via broadcast).
+* Automate can demand a list of all existing locks from LMP (via broadcast).
 LMP will then broadcast that list back to Automate.
+* 🆕 Enable or disable individual locks (one time or recurrring).

 ## 1. Receiving status updates from LMP in Automate